Documentation

 2. Grab your API key

 Sign up at celeryradar.com and copy the API key shown on the settings page.
+It's revealed once at signup; copy it now or you'll need to regenerate.
 Treat it like a secret — anyone with it can write to your account's ingest endpoint.

 3. Connect from your Celery app